aws/aws-lc/provider/README.md

 ### Asserting that AWS-LC is what served the operation

-To verify which provider served this operation.
+To verify which provider served an operation:

 ```c
 EVP_MD *md = EVP_MD_fetch(libctx, "SHA2-256", "?provider=awslc");